isadri/inception/README.md

 > [!NOTE]
 > Containers start a lot faster than VMs because they only have to start the application - the kernel is already up and running on the host.
 In the VM model, each VM needs to boot a full OS before it can start the app.

-Now we know the difference between containers and VMs, let's see how to creating a container?
+Now we know the difference between containers and VMs, let's see how to create a container?

 ### Creating containers

 To start a container, we use the `docker run` command. `docker run` wraps two separate steps into one.
 The first thing it does is create a container from the underlying image.
-You use the `docker create` to do this.
+You can use the `docker create` to do this.
 The second thing `docker run` does is execute the container, which you can also do separately with the `docker start` command.
 For example, lets run a new container from a Debian image.

 ![Screenshot from 2024-02-10 17-37-31](https://github.com/isadri/inception/assets/116354167/f80e2961-248f-497f-973b-3ea768635ac0)